The heart of Shotokan.

-Below you will find a list of all of the katas that are taught in the modern Shotokan system.
+Below you will find a list of all of the katas that are taught in the classical Shotokan Karate system.
 I have made a point of specifying the location of the various kiai points, some of the techniques that are first introduced, the number of movements, and approximate time in which each of the katas should be performed.

 I recognize that Taikyoku Shodan, Taikyoku Nidan, and Taikyoku Sandan, are not taught at every Shotokan dojo.
-Nevertheless they are listed here since all three of these katas are referenced by Master Gichin Funakoshi in his Master Text, Karate-Do Kyohan.
-It is important for every student to remember that as they rise up through the various kyu levels and Dan ranks, that the continued regular practice of all of the previous katas that they have been taught is vital to their future progress.
+However, I have listed them here since all three of these katas are referenced by Master Gichin Funakoshi in his book, Karate-Do Kyohan.
+It is very important for students to remember as they rise up through the various kyu levels, and Dan ranks, that regular practice of all of the katas that they have been taught is vital to their future progress.

 Remember: "Learning the pattern of all twenty-six katas found in the Shotokan system is one thing.
 Truly understanding them, however, is a process that will take you an entire lifetime".

 My thanks to Shihan John Ang, 6th Dan, Chief Instructor of The Australian Ninjukai Association, for allowing me to copy the images of the various coloured belts from his web site.
 Also, my thanks to Shihan Scot Mertz, Chief Instructor of the World Shotokai Federation, for allowing me to transfer all the photographs of the various Shotokan katas, and embusen, from his web site.

 Remember: "It is far better to do a few katas very well, than a great many katas very badly.
 Train with patience".